-If you are in the Cheltenham area in Montgomery County, call the McKenzie Law Firm, P.C. to review your case and discuss how to build your defense, possibly reduce your charges, or even have your case dismissed outright.
-DUI defense is one of our main areas of practice.
-We know the Montgomery County court system and can help you explore which legal avenues are in your best interests.
+If you are in the Cheltenham area in Montgomery County, call McKenzie Law Firm, P.C. to review your case and discuss how to build your defense, possibly reduce your charges, or even have your case dismissed outright.
+DUI defense is one of our primary practice areas.
+Our Cheltenham DUI lawyer knows the Montgomery County court system and can help you explore which legal approach is in your best interests.

 - Was the officer justified in pulling you over?
-Police officers should have good reason to suspect a driver is drunk before pulling someone over.
-Unfortunately, this is not always the case and we will explore whether the officer had probable cause to pull you over in the first place.
+Police officers must have good reason to suspect a driver is drunk before pulling them over.
+Unfortunately, this is not always the case.
+We will explore whether the officer had probable cause to pull you over.

 - Did the officer properly conduct your field sobriety test?
-Pennsylvania’s implied consent law requires drivers submit to chemical testing (e.g., breath or blood testing) of their blood alcohol concentration (BAC).
-But motorists can refuse a field sobriety test (e.g., standing on one leg, following a penlight with their eyes, walking in a straight line and back).
-If you decided to take these field sobriety tests, we may look into whether the officer conducted them properly.
+Pennsylvania’s implied consent law (Pa.
+Act 24 § 1545) requires drivers to submit to chemical testing (e.g., breath, blood, or urine testing) of their blood alcohol concentration (BAC).
+However, motorists can refuse a field sobriety test (e.g., standing on one leg, following a penlight with their eyes, walking in a straight line and back, etc.).
+If you agreed to take these field sobriety tests, we may investigate whether the officer conducted them properly.

 - Are the chemical BAC test results admissible as evidence?
 In some cases, officers fail to properly administer breath and other tests of blood alcohol concentration (BAC).
 Faulty machinery may also affect the results of these tests.
-We explore whether any circumstances surrounding the administration of the chemical testing may have affected the results and whether this should render the results inadmissible as evidence.
+We’ll explore whether any circumstances surrounding the administration of the chemical testing may have affected the results.
+Procedural or machinery errors could render the results inadmissible as evidence.

 - Was the suspension of your driver’s license correctly administered?
-When you refuse a chemical test and are arrested for DUI in Pennsylvania, you face an administrative suspension of your driver’s license even before conviction on DUI charges.
-You can appeal the administrative suspension, but must act within 30 days.
+If you refuse a chemical test and are arrested for DUI in Pennsylvania, you face a 12-month suspension of your driver’s license even before conviction on DUI charges.
+You can appeal the suspension but must act within 30 days.
 We can help you meet this deadline and appeal the suspension.

 - Do you qualify for Accelerated Rehabilitative Disposition (ARD)?
-First-time DUI offenders may qualify for ARD, which upon successful completion dismisses your case.
+First-time DUI offenders may qualify for ARD, which dismisses your case upon successful completion of a rehabilitative program.
 You must meet all requirements of the ARD program, which may include an alcohol highway safety course, alcohol treatment, and a license suspension.
-You may even expunge the DUI from your record afterwards.
+Your DUI can be expunged from your criminal record afterwards.

-A Cheltenham DUI lawyer at the McKenzie Law Firm, P.C. will first and foremost provide an objective evaluation of your case and explain what to expect as we handle every aspect of your case.
+A Cheltenham DUI lawyer at McKenzie Law Firm, P.C. will provide an objective evaluation of your case and explain what to expect as we handle every aspect of your case.
 Our DUI defense is comprehensive.
-We can help you appeal your license suspension, explore whether you qualify for ARD, represent you in discussion with prosecutors to talk about reducing or dismissing charges, defend you in court (if necessary), and can even help you expunge your record later, if you qualify.
+We can help you appeal your license suspension, explore whether you qualify for ARD, represent you in discussions with prosecutors about reducing or dismissing charges, defend you in court (if necessary), and even help you expunge your record later, if you qualify.

-What Penalties do I Face if Convicted of DUI?
+What Penalties do I Face if Convicted of DUI in Cheltenham?

-Motorists with prior offenses found guilty of driving at higher levels of intoxication (0.10 and higher) may also need to install an ignition interlock device for a year, which functions like a breathalyzer and prevents a vehicle from operation if it detects alcohol.
-If you were in an accident and caused injuries, you may face felony charges which bring even stiffer penalties.
+Motorists with prior offenses found guilty of driving at higher levels of intoxication (0.10 and higher) may also need to install an ignition interlock device in their vehicle for a year, which functions like a breathalyzer and prevents a vehicle from starting if it detects alcohol.
+If you were in an accident and caused injuries, you may face felony charges, bringing even stiffer penalties.

 Why Should I Hire an Attorney for a DUI in Cheltenham?

-With so much at stake, make sure you work with a Cheltenham DUI lawyer who can represent you and hopefully reduce charges or even dismiss the charges altogether.
+With so much at stake, you may want to work with a Cheltenham DUI attorney who can represent you and hopefully reduce charges or even dismiss the charges altogether.
 Still not convinced?
 Here are a few more reasons to get legal help after your DUI arrest in Cheltenham:

-- Depending on the circumstances of your case, our lawyers might be able to plea bargain down to an alcohol-related reckless driving charge, also known as a “wet reckless.”
+- Depending on the circumstances of your case, your lawyer might be able to bargain your case down to an alcohol-related reckless driving charge, also known as a “wet reckless.”
 It carries lower fines and jail time.
-This may be possible if you are a first-time offender, if your BAC was borderline, and if there were no other charges stemming from the arrest.
+This may be possible if you are a first-time offender, your BAC was borderline, and there were no other charges stemming from the arrest.

-- We can help you petition for an Occupational Limited License, also known as the “bread and butter” license, which will enable you to drive to work, school, and other vital commitments.
-This can be a confusing process; the attorneys at the McKenzie Law Firm, P.C. can guide you through it.
+- We can help you petition for an occupational limited license, also known as the “bread and butter” license, which will enable you to drive to work, school, and other vital commitments (75 Pa.
+C.S.A. § 1553).
+This can be a confusing process.
+McKenzie Law Firm, P.C. can guide you through it.

 - We know the legal process specific to drunk-driving cases in Montgomery County and know which evidence to request, which questions to ask, and what reductions in sentencing are possible.

-David McKenzie is an attorney with years of experience fighting for drivers accused of DUIs.
-If you are facing a drunk-driving charge, call 610-680-7842 today to set up a consultation.
+David McKenzie is a Cheltenham DUI attorney with years of experience fighting for drivers accused of DUIs.
+If you are facing a drunk-driving charge, call (610) 680-7842 today for a free consultation.